-Fes is one of four imperial cities of Morocco as at one time it served as the country’s capital.
+Fes is the first stop on our recommended 5 day Morocco Itinerary.
+It is one of four imperial cities of Morocco as at one time it served as the country’s capital.
 It was established in the 8th century and quickly became Morocco’s spiritual, intellectual, and cultural capital.
 It remains this way today and is home to the world’s oldest university.

 Where to Stay

 Choosing a Riad over a hotel is an absolute must.
 We stayed at the Riad Mazar.
 The hospitality in Morocco is second to none and Riad Mazar was no exception.
 We were welcomed with Moroccan Mint Tea and felt at home ever since.
 The interior décor is spectacular and a peaceful haven from the chaos of the Medina.
 There are six rooms on 3 upper floors surrounding the courtyard.
 Siham, a concierge of sorts, was outstanding.
 She was always willing to help; printed our boarding passes, arranged drivers, booked a tour, provided directions, etc. I hope we will have the pleasure of meeting her again.
 Insha’Allah, “God willing.”
 Each day we returned to a warm welcome at the door and a spotless room.

 Most of of the following tips were wise advice from locals and some our own lessons learned.
 With a short, 5 day Morocco Itinerary, it is good to know these things up front.